Part-Time vs Full-Time Employment: Key Features, Benefits, and Drawbacks

 Part-Time Employment

-Many talented IT specialists are looking for ways to increase their income, making them more open to considering part-time work.
-It presents an advantage for employers seeking to fill positions.
+From the employer’s perspective, part-time presents an advantage for employers seeking to fill difficult positions.
 By offering part-time roles, you can attract highly qualified individuals who might not be available for full-time commitments.

 Additionally, companies may need to expand their teams and choose to employ part-time staff to cover peak hours or seasonal demand.
 The work might also be project-based, requiring a specialist only for the project duration.
 In these cases, hiring a part-time specialist is a more cost-effective solution.